TL;DR Answer Box

 For tax purposes, every dollar you invest will end up in one of three “buckets”:

-- Tax-Deferred Accounts (e.g., 401(k)s, Traditional IRAs) – Contributions are tax-deductible, but withdrawals in retirement are taxed.
+- Tax-Deferred Accounts (e.g., 401(k)s, Traditional IRAs): contributions may be tax-deductible, but withdrawals are taxed.

-- Tax-Free Accounts (e.g., Roth IRAs) – Contributions are made post-tax, but withdrawals are tax-free.
+- Tax-Free Accounts (e.g., Roth IRAs): contributions are post-tax, but qualified withdrawals are tax-free.

-- Taxable Accounts (e.g., brokerage accounts) – Highly liquid but subject to capital gains tax.
+- Taxable Accounts (e.g., brokerage accounts): highly liquid but subject to capital gains taxes.

 If you max out these accounts, it’s worth exploring how much more you could contribute through backdoor Roth IRAs or other tax-efficient methods.